codenotary/cnlc-docs-test/pages/help/introduction.md

 ---

 -------
-If you're new to the CodeNotary Ledger Compliance platform, taking a moment to review the topics on this page will make it easier to understand other help content.  align="left"
+If you're new to the CodeNotary Ledger Compliance platform, taking a moment to review the topics on this page will make it easier to understand other help content.

 ###### _Topics on this page..._